solana-foundation/developer-content/docs/core/accounts.md

 sidebarSortOrder: 1
 sidebarLabel: Solana Account Model
 title: Solana Account Model
+description:
+  Learn about Solana's account model, including how accounts store data and programs, rent mechanics, account ownership, and the relationship between programs and data accounts.
+Understand the core concepts of Solana's key-value storage system.
 ---

 On Solana, all data is stored in what are referred to as "accounts”.
 The way